Hussam-22/site.astro-menu/src/content/features/branches/delete.md

 order: 2.7
 ---

-To ensure seamless operation of the QR menu, branches and social accounts are essential.
-To prevent accidental deletions that could disrupt your services, we have disabled the option to delete branches or social accounts directly.
+To ensure seamless operation and to prevent accidental deletions that could disrupt your services, we have disabled the option to delete branches directly.

-If you wish to remove all functionalities associated with a branch or social account—including QR menus, table QR codes, the waitstaff dashboard, and statistics—you can simply disable it.
+If you wish to remove all functionalities associated with a branch including QR menus, table QR codes, the waitstaff dashboard, and statistics—you can simply disable the branch.

-Should you need to permanently delete a branch or social account, please email us at <span class='text-orange-400 underline'>hello@astro-menu.com</span> with the details and reason for deletion, and our team will assist you with your request.
+Should you need to permanently delete a branch, please email us at <span class='text-orange-400 underline'>hello@astro-menu.com</span> with the details and reason for deletion, and our team will assist you with your request.